tleunen/CSS-Pie-Chart-Timer/README.md

 ### LESS

 LESS is definitely the easiest way to use this small script.
-You only need to include `pie_chart_timer.mixin.less` and use our mixin in your code and everything will work fine.
+You only need to include `pie_chart_timer.mixin.less`.
+This will include basic css and provide you a mixin to easily set the size and style of your timer.
 Here is an example:

 ```css
 #wrapper1 {